slever1n/CU-Workspace-Analyzer/README.md

 Made by Yul <3<3<3<3<3

-I'm currently testing an automation
+I'm currently testing an automation where it updates a Clickup doc

 - [@sleverin](https://github.com/slever1n)